We can each build anything. So why can't we build together?

 The same problem, in every room

 My session was in the morning.
-I spent the rest of the day walking into other rooms — and the same challenge kept surfacing.
+I spent the rest of the day walking into other rooms — and that challenge kept surfacing.
 Different framing, different industry, different stack.
-Same underlying thing.
+Every session circled it.

 Jan-Peter Kalus from Helion ran a session titled “I’m Not a Developer with an AI Tool — I’m a PM with an AI Developer”.
 His point: the PM’s job is now to be the structured, reproducible interface between the human intent and the AI building it.
 The role hasn’t disappeared — it’s shifted entirely toward specification and ownership.